-The Dragon and Her rider
+The Dragon and Rider

 Did you Wonder about the Main Picture on the Web Pages?

-The dragon rider is Eragon and his dragon is Saphira.
+Eragon and SaphiraIn the picture, the dragon rider is Eragon and his dragon is Saphira.
 Eragon was destined to resurrect the lost tradition of dragon riders.
 He learns magic, sword skills, the ancient language and dragon riding from Brom, a one-time dragon rider himself.

 Brom, who has several words of wisdom to impart to Eragon reminisces, at one stage, about the past, recalling the times when he saw “men astride magnificent beasts."